coLAB-UFF/ishs2026/award_brazil.md

 In order to be eligible to the award, you must:

-• be an ISHS recent master or doctoral graduate member
+• be an ISHS recent master or doctoral graduate member (graduation after May 1, 2024)

 • register for and attend the 2026 ISHS Conference